-The Cisco® Catalyst® 2960-X and 2960-XR Series Switches are the industry’s leading access switching platforms, enabling increased business productivity and agility with features designed to address enterprise networking megatrends such as IPv6 transition, Bring Your Own Device (BYOD), and Mobility.
-The Cisco Catalyst 2960-X and 2960-XR provide security features to enable these transitions in the network in a secure and efficient manner.
+The Cisco Catalyst® 2960-X, 2960-XR, 2960-CX and 3560-CX Series Switches are the industry’s leading access switching platforms, enabling increased business productivity and agility with features designed to address enterprise networking megatrends, such as IPv6 transition, Bring Your Own Device (BYOD), and mobility.
+The Cisco Catalyst 2960-X, 2960-XR, 2960-Cisco, and 3560-CX provide security features to enable these transitions in the network in a secure and efficient manner.

-● Secure the network from traffic interception, spoofing, and DoS attacks
+● Secure the network from traffic interception, spoofing, and denial-of-service (DoS) attacks

-● Control access to resources in your network with access control lists (ACLs), including ACLs based on user/device type
+● Control access to resources in your network with access control lists (ACLs), including ACLs based on user and/or device type

 ● Secure network access based on user identity and user role